Gudak0/LinuxInstallNotes/README.md

 Install notes for my installation of Gentoo Linux.
 Kept public incase anyone wants to follow my install notes for whatever reason.
 I won't take accept Pull Requests, unless I forgot a step in something and it needs to be added

 ## Drive Partitioning
 Partitioning drives is self explanatory.
 Use whatever you want to partition your disk.
+I use ``fdisk`` but again, you're free to use whatever

 | Filesystem | Size | Mountpoint |
 | ---|------|----------- |